CS467-W20/CS467-W20.github.io/_posts/2020-3-2-Insecure Deserialization & Insufficient Logging & Monitoring.md

 1. Setup:
 - Clone or download https://github.com/ajinabraham/Node.Js-Security-Course.git
-- On a seperate folder clone or download https://github.com/ashwinsawant/sbr.git and checkout branch Deserial with 'git checkout Deserial' command.
+- On a seperate folder clone or download https://github.com/ashwinsawant/sbr.git and checkout branch Deserial with ```git checkout Deserial``` command.
 - Download postgresql from https://www.postgresql.org/download/
 - Enter postgresql and run the following commands to create the database.
 ```